 - Use of internal AIVRS project cuff accounting to monitor all expenditures

-- A “cuff” account is a single entry accounting method to track expenses so an AIVRS director can compare project expenses with the tribal accounting department expenses
+- A “cuff” account is a single entry accounting method to track expenses so an AIVRS director can compare and reconcile project expenses with the tribal accounting department

 - RSA approval process to amend the AIVRS project federal budgets.
 Toolkit-Federal